 Places to head for whatever the weather include the The MAD Museum for interaction with eccentric contraptions and machines, building marble runs on the giant MAD Marbles wall, entering competitions, sketching.
 Butterflies are the main attraction at Stratford Butterfly Farm also caterpillars, moths and links to the rainforests of Belize through ‘The Maya’ display.

 ===> Explore more local itineraries via the RELATED links below.

 Compton Verney is a top-flight exhibition venue that’s fun for children with a woodland adventure area with willow tunnels and all-weather explorer backpack trails.
-Also a family Discovery Room and activity packs – Exploring Through Drawing for 10+ and adults, Hidden Treasure for 6+, Dan the Dog for 3+.
+There’s also a family Discovery Room with kids’ activity packs.

 The British Motor Museum is family-friendly with activities and tours, touch-screens to bring exhibits to life and an interactive zone to show how a car works.

 The Stratford Greenway is a surfaced path suitable for biking and a five mile section of the National Cycle Network linking Oxford to Derby via Birmingham.
 Bike hire is available from Stratford Bike Hire.